 The employee and employer both contribute 12% of employee's basic salary (plus dearness allowances, if any) into employee's EPF account.
 The entire 12% of employee's contribution goes into his EPF account along with 3.67% of employer contribution, while the balance 8.33% from your employer's contribution is credited to EPS (Employee's Pension Scheme).
 If basic pay plus DA of employee is above ₹ 6,500 per month, the employer can contribute a maximum of 8.33% of 6,500 (i.e. ₹ 541) to employee's EPS and the balance goes into employee's EPF account.
 The balance in EPF account earns interest at the rate specified by the Government from time to time.
 However, the balance in EPS account does not earn any interest.

-The Employee's contribution to EPF is eligible for deduction under Section 80C of the Income Tax Act.
-The amount contributed, the interest earned and the amount withdraw after the mandatory specified period (5 years) are exempt from Income Tax.
+The Employee's contribution to EPF is eligible for deduction under Section 80C of Indian Income Tax Act.
+The amount contributed, the interest earned and the amount withdrawn after the mandatory specified period (5 years) are exempt from Income Tax.
 The employer contribution to EPF is also tax-free.